Hriscu/Migration-Reporting-Tool/README.md

 * ⌛ Using specific design patterns regarding the Web application architecture and/or the knowledge modeling – for example, applying various ontology design patterns.

-* ⌛ Creativity and social impact of the proposed solution.
+* ✔️ Creativity and social impact of the proposed solution.

-* ⌛ Team work – a penalty of 2 points for each assessed component will be applied for a 1-person project effort.
-Each member of the team will specify the most important contributions to the developed solution.
+* ✔️ Team work – a penalty of 2 points for each assessed component will be applied for a 1-person project effort.
+Each member of the team will specify the most important contributions to the developed solution. **For more information, see the Progress section of this README.**

-* ⌛ Implementation maturity – study Software Quality Checklist and Web Developer Checklist.
+* ✔️ Implementation maturity – study Software Quality Checklist and Web Developer Checklist.

 * ⌛ Overall impression – e.g., the suitable use of discussed Web technologies, impact on the end users + usability, business aspects, performance, further directions of development – consider things users care about.